7 Ways for 7 Days

 60% of Canadians plan to buy gift cards this holiday.
 You can buy B.C. when you buy gift cards

 During the holidays, the average Canadian spends about $1500 on travel, food, drinks and gifts.
 B.C.
-Buy Local Week encourages consumers to shift at least 1% of that spending – just $15 – to a local business, or a local grown or local made product.
-If all consumers make a 1% shift, it creates 3 100 jobs and sends $94 M in wages to B.C. workers.
+Buy Local Week encourages consumers to shift at least 1% of that spending — just $15 — to a local business, or a local grown or local made product, to keep money circulating in communities and keep good jobs in B.C.
 More reasons to buy local.

 LOCO coordinates B.C.
 Buy Local Week in partnership with leading businesses, Business Improvement Areas, Chambers of Commerce, Economic Development Organizations and Buy Local groups across B.C.
-Our partners represent some of the most interesting and unique business communities across B.C.!
-They are full of great local growers, manufacturers, designers, retailers, restaurants and service providers that keep our communities and our economy strong.
+Find out about our partners or contact us to become one.